Topology Aware Deep Learning for Wireless Network Optimization: Introduction

 The remainder of this paper is organized as follows.
-The related works are summarized in \cref{sec:related}. \Cref{sec:model} describes the system model and the problem we aim to study and provides analysis on the problem size. \cref{sec:anal} introduces the general learning framework for link evaluation and proposes the improvement of structural information propagator.
-Numerical results and performance evaluations are presented in \cref{sec:result}.

-Note on the notations: unless otherwise noted, lower-case letters ($a$) represent scalar value and calligraphic capital letters ($\mathcal{A}$) represent sets or collections.
-Bold-face letters ($\bm{a},\bm{A}$) are used to denote vectors or matrices.
+Section~\ref{systemmodel} concisely describes the wireless network optimization problem and associated conventional algorithm, which is to be studied with a machine learning approach in this paper.
+Section~\ref{secTADL} presents the proposed TADL framework and related implementation details.
+Numerical results and performance evaluations are presented in Section~\ref{secNum}.
+Section~\ref{related} reviews more related work.
+Section~\ref{summary} concludes the paper.